synergy-design-system/synergy-design-system/packages/tokens/BREAKING_CHANGES.md

 With the migration from Synergy version 2 to Synergy version 3, we are adjusting the default export.
 The `light.css` and `dark.css` theme imports now point to `SICK 2025` instead of `SICK 2018`.

+This also means that the classes `.syn-theme-light` and `.syn-theme-dark` are now also set for the `SICK 2025` theme instead on the `SICK 2018` theme which was the old default.

 **Migration Steps**:

 > These steps are only needed if you want to stay on `SICK 2018` **and** have imported `light.css` or `dark.css`!